 Prepare for the Heat and Humidity

-If you’re not used to the South’s infamous weather, you need to remember that “Hot-lanta” is much more than just a nickname.
-The Atlanta heat and humidity can quickly become overwhelming for travelers unaccustomed to the sometimes-sweltering temperatures.
-It’s incredibly important that you remain hydrated throughout your stay.
-Strive to drink at least two liters of water daily and make sure you pack appropriate clothing to help you stay cool and refreshed even on the hottest days.
+If you are traveling in summer, know that “Hot-lanta” is more than just a nickname.
+Atlanta heat and humidity can quickly become overwhelming for travelers unaccustomed to the sometimes-sweltering temperatures.
+It’s important to remain hydrated throughout your stay.
+Drink plenty of water and pack appropriate clothing to help you stay cool on hot days.

 Plan Ahead for the Airport

-While ATL is one of the most streamlined and efficient airports in the country, it can still become quite crowded and overwhelming, especially during busy travel seasons.
-No matter when you decide to book your stay, make sure you leave more than enough time to make your way through booking, security and customs on your return journey.
-That way, you can spend your time wandering through the airport's exquisite shopping areas rather than stressing about missing your flight.
+The Atlanta International Airport can be quite crowded and can get overwhelming, especially during busy travel seasons.
+No matter when you decide to book your stay, give yourself enough time to make your way through check-in and security line on your return journey.
+That way, you can spend your time wandering through the airport's shopping areas rather than stressing about missing your flight.

 What to Pack for Atlanta

-Of course, the time of year you decide to visit will certainly have an impact on what you bring with you.
 Travelers looking to enjoy the city’s wonderfully warm winters should make sure to bring light jackets and sweaters, a few hats and scarves as well as comfortable shoes for walking.
-On the other hand, guests booking a stay in the spring and summer months must remember to bring lightweight and breathable clothing as well as swimsuits and maybe even an umbrella for unpredictable rainstorms.
+On the other hand, guests booking a stay in the spring and summer months should pack lightweight and breathable clothing as well as swimsuits and maybe even an umbrella for unpredictable rainstorms.

 Plan Your Ultimate Atlanta Vacation with AAA

-Book your Atlanta trip with a AAA agent today.
-Our travel agents make planning a trip easy, with access to vacation packages and a la carte planning options for every budget.
+Book your Atlanta trip with a AAA Travel Agent today.
+Our travel agents make planning a trip easy, with access to vacation packages and à la carte planning options for every budget.
 Use your AAA membership to access exclusive travel benefits and use Trip Canvas for travel inspiration.